 NOTE: As of 12/15/2014, there is a severe shortage of vinyl PVC in the United States due to labor disputes occurring in ports on the West Coast.
 There are some colors which may not be available, and we are not yet sure when they will be in stock again at the PVC supplier.
-Also, please note that as of 12/15/2014, GGR does not have any RANDOM COLOR VINYL for orders to be shipped before the end of April.
+Also, please note that as of 12/15/2014, GGR does not have any RANDOM COLOR VINYL for orders to be shipped before late May/early June.
 We will update this page as our random color stock level replenishes itself, which is unpredictable and depends upon color production over the next few months.

 VINYL COLOR GALLERY

 Pictures are for illustration only — actual colors can vary from one order to the next, even when using the same “formula” each time.
 No two record orders run exactly the same.

 Random color vinyl is just that — completely random.
 Since it is recycled vinyl for the most part, we sell it at a discount.
 Because we are able to mix the colors (i.e., much lower scrap and processing time), it is cheaper than the Recycled Color Shades option above.
 But, we do not know exactly what colors you will wind up with, and they are going to be all over the board – no two records will look exactly alike, and you may have many distinct shades.
 The following picture is an example of a random color 7 inch job.
 But, we cannot stress enough that every random color job is different, so please do not take this picture as an exact replica of what your order may be.

 (Surface noise 1= quietest / 8 = noisiest)